sssyed/arduino-examples/intro-to-arduino/getting-started.md

   In this case we're using **Serial** no not the stuff you eat but a form of communication that let's us **speak** to the Arduino.
 Kind of like the sounds that come out of our mouths.

-  **.begin()** tells the Arduino to start the communication.
+  **.begin(9600)** tells the Arduino to start the communication.
 You'll notice that there is a **dot** that separate's Serial and begin that is yet another syntax rule.
 Don't worry you'll remember all of this as you keep coding!

+  The **9600** tells the Arduino how fast it should talk to us.
+For most of the most part **9600** for what we're going to be doing.

   NOTE: Right after our **function name** we have two **parentheses** every function has them just like you have a **type** and a **name**.
 Think of it as a **punctuation** mark.
 More on that in a bit.